 Application by W.M.
-Fares requesting two Development Agreements for the lands at 55 Kearney Lake Road and 4 Grosvenor Road, Halifax (Mainland) to enable child care centres under Section 3.20 of the Halifax Municipal Planning Strategy (MPS).
+Fares requesting a development agreement for lands at 55 Kearney Lake Road and 4 Grosvenor Road in Halifax (Mainland) to enable child care centres under Implementation policy Section 3.20 of the Halifax Municipal Planning Strategy (MPS).

 Existing capacity at the daycare sites is as follows: